sneha-gireesha/bi0s_task/Bandit.md

 * Rename the file using mv
 * If it is gzip compressed data we  move the file from file name to filename.gz then decompress by  gzip -d filename.gz
 * If it is bzip2 compressed data ,convert the file to file.bz2 then use bzip2 -d filename.bz2 to decompress
-* tar -xf extract an archive to current direcotry
+* tar -xf extract an archive to current direcotry   tar xf command is used to extractfiles from a .tar archive.
+It opens up the .tar file and puts all the files inside it into your current folder.

 Flag: